 - Have I gone through unique experiences? (i.e., Did you adopt a pet with a disability?
 Did your mom commit suicide?
 Have you parented a child with special needs?)

 - What makes you unique? (i.e., Did you graduate top of your class despite going through cancer?
-Did you become a janitor at your kids’ school to get a discount on tuition?
-Are you the only colored woman in your mommy group?)
+Did you become a janitor at your kids’ school to get a discount on tuition?)

 - Where are some interesting places you have visited? (i.e., it could be the taco shop in your small town that serves tacos in the shape of celebrities or somewhere more popular, like Disneyland.)